The Gentlemen’s Manor

-The gentlemen’s manor consists of the billiard room and the tower room as they could have appeared in the mid-19th century.
+The Gentlemen’s Manor consists of the Billiard Room and The Tower Chamber by the Billiard Room as they could have appeared in the mid-19th century.
 It was here the gentlemen could retire after dinner and play games, smoke and discuss.

 The golden age’s fusion of international inspiration and inwardly-looking nationalism is reflected in the decorations of these gentlemen’s rooms.
-The furniture represents renowned Danish furniture design of the period, while the red and gold wall decoration in the tower room is reminiscent of the mysteries of the Orient.
+The furniture represents renowned Danish furniture design of the period, while the red and gold wall decoration in The Tower Chamber by The Billiard Room is reminiscent of the mysteries of the Orient.